 The styling has improved too and the new Mercedes-Benz design has a far stronger identity to it than previously with sharp lines and neat angles.
 The same goes for the interior with a robust and solid touch to everything plus a logical layout, although it's perhaps not as appealing as other executive models like the Audi A4.
 But it does feel it could go 500,000 miles in 10 years without anything going wrong.

 Where the C-Class doesn't quite live up to expectations is the handling and steering.
 For all the Mercedes-Benz talk of dynamics and agility, it's not as sharp as a you'd expect and the steering is too light and artificial.
 But when it comes to ride quality, the C-Class is incredibly accomplished and refined.
 And it's these two words which really sum up this high quality saloon beautifully.

 In March 2011 the C-Class was facelifted with a sharper look on the outside plus interior upgrades.
-However the biggest changes came under the bonnet with an improvement of up to 31 per cent in fuel consumption and the addition of an ECO start/stop function as standard.
+However the biggest changes came under the bonnet with turbochargers replacing superchargers on the petrol engines, improvements of up to 31 per cent in fuel economy and the addition of an ECO start/stop function as standard.
 The most economical model - the C220 CDI BlueEFFICIENCY - was made even more frugal and now averages a claimed 58.9mpg with CO2 emissions of 117g/km.

 Real MPG average for a Mercedes-Benz C-Class (2007 – 2014)

 Real MPG was created following thousands of readers telling us that their cars could not match the official figures.